cwcyau/hdruk-roche-hackathon-2024/files/setup.md

 This page provides instruction on setting up your Saturn Cloud environment.

+## Invitation

+You will receive an invitation from HDRUK to join Saturn Cloud in approximately a week in advance of the hackathon.

-You should have received and accepted an invite from HDRUK to the Saturn Cloud.
-This will request that you create a Saturn Cloud account with an associated user name and password.
+You should accept the invite which will request that you create a Saturn Cloud account with an associated user name and password.

-## Starting
+## Test Run

+After completing registration on Saturn Cloud, please follow these instructions to ensure that you are able to set up the correct environment:

 1. Log in to [Saturn Cloud](https://saturncloud.io/) using the user name and password you created after accepting the invitation.